hansonrobotics/robo_blender/README.md

 This provides a ROS node which may be used to control Blender rigs, and to publish the resulting rig position information (for the neck, face, eyes).
 The position information can then be used to drive motors (for example).
-The https://github.com/hansonrobotics/pau2motors ROS node will listen to the published messages to control the Einstein and Dmitry robot heads.
+The [pau2motors] ROS node will listen to the published messages to control the Einstein and Dmitry robot heads.

 The node is started within Blender, and has direct access to the Blender context.
 It uses different modes to control the rig, with different modes used for different rigs.

 Currently only one rig is included:
-  * robo.blend -- the Dmitry head
+  * robo.blend -- the Arthur head

 The last working version of the Einstein rig is in the branch named "einstein-dev".